PreyK/Drop/README.md

 # Drop
-A free minimalistic cross platform airdrop alternative.
+A free minimalistic cross platform airdrop alternative built with Avalonia UI and c#

 You can drop files to others on your LAN.